codegoalie/disney-blog/content/posts/2020-dvc-lifetime-cost.md

 to create these calculations: the lifetime total cost of DVC ownership based on historical trends.

 That's a mouthful.
 In plain english, this is the total amount you'll spend from when you sign your contract until it expires.
-What you'll find are some large numbers, but I was also surprised at the impact dues have.
+What you'll find are some large numbers.
+But keep in mind a contract spans across decades.
+Buying into Riveria today will let you enjoy DVC membership for the next 50 years.

+There's a really hard comparison problem when shopping for DVC.
+There is no such thing as an apples to apples.
+If you don't have DVC, you (pretty much) are staying in a hotel room.
+With DVC, you have you selection of room types.
+Even a night's stay in a studio DVC room is not _really_ comparable to the hotel rooms.
+You could get a, for instance, compare DVC to a 2 bedrrom rental off property.
+But then you'd have to quantify off vs on property.
+Oh then there's "cash rates" for DVC.
+But c'mon, are we really going to pay over $400 a night for a studio at Olk Key West?

+So, if the question to answer is how much money will be save by getting DVC, well... that depends.
+Personally, if we didn't buy DVC, we'd stay on property at a resort.
+Most likely a deluxe resort until our kids are old enough to go open to close and then we'd just use the room to sleep, etc.

+I did (those calculations too)[1].

+The answer is yes, for pretty much everyone, you will save money with DVC.
+But that's not really a surprise now is it?

+[1]: // link to original DVC compare sheet